BDegenkolb/Privacy-Preserving-Stress-Transformer/README.md

 1. Download the dataset [here](https://ubicomp.eti.uni-siegen.de/home/datasets/icmi18/) and save the WESAD directory inside the [`data directory`](https://github.com/BDegenkolb/Privacy-Preserving-Stress-Transformer/tree/main/data).

 2. To train the Transformer-model follow the notebook for the [`Transformer-model`](https://github.com/BDegenkolb/Privacy-Preserving-Stress-Transformer/blob/main/code/transformer.ipynb).

+  a) Run NeptuneAI cell if you want to use neptune ai, but don't forget to put your api token and project name in the "Hyperparameter" Cell

 3. Use the [`AutomatedTransformer`](https://github.com/BDegenkolb/Privacy-Preserving-Stress-Transformer/blob/main/code/AutomatedTransformer.ipynb) to train one transformer after another in a loop.